What are the key features of an AI intranet for enterprise organizations in 2026?

 What this looks like in practice

 With Staffbase On Air, the AI-powered podcast feature within the Staffbase platform, written articles and personalized news feeds are automatically transformed into short, custom daily audio briefings.
-Because these podcasts are generated directly from governed intranet content, the audio format doesn’t introduce new versions of information — it reinforces the same approved message in a format that fits frontline reality.
+Because these podcasts are generated directly from governed intranet content, the audio format doesn’t introduce new versions of information.
+Rather, it reinforces the same approved message in a format that fits frontline realities.

 Example use case: A warehouse employee listens to a two-minute AI-generated audio summary during a break, staying up to date on safety reminders and operational changes without searching through the app or missing critical updates.